Where Is A Stream Fastest?

 Stream velocity is greatest in midstream near the surface and is slowest along the stream bed and banks due to friction.

-See also What Is A Recreation Business?
+See also What Is Builders Bog Used For?

 Where are streams found?